TechnicalPursuit/TIBET/doc/markdown/tibet-release.1.md

   * `cli.release.target` :
     The target branch name to use.
 Default is 'master'.

+  * `cli.release.remote` :
+    The target branch name to use.
+Default is 'origin'.

   * `cli.release.suffixes` :
     The list of default suffixes: [beta, dev, final, hotfix, pre, rc].